status-im/nimbus-eth2/docs/the_nimbus_book/src/index.md

 * [Validator monitoring](./validator-monitor.md) and [performance analysis](./attestation-performance.md) tooling
 * [External block builder](./external-block-builder.md) (PBS / mev-boost) support with execution client fallback
 * [Light consensus client](./el-light-client.md) for running an execution client without a full beacon node

+## Book contents

+You can read this book from start to finish, or you might want to read just specific topics you're interested in:

+* If you're eager to get started, the [quickstart guide](./quick-start.md) is for you.
+* Coming from a different client?
+Check out the [migration guide](./migration.md).
+* Visualize the important metrics with [Grafana and Prometheus](./metrics-pretty-pictures.md).
+* Interested in becoming a validator?
+Follow the [validator guide](./run-a-validator.md).
+* If you're not planning on becoming a validator, you can run the [light client](./el-light-client.md).

 ## Get in touch